Dog adoption timeline

 First six months

-Your dog will become more and more confident and it is common for behaviour to continue to change over the first six months; sometimes even longer.
-Remember the basics – be consistent, be kind.
+Your dog will become more and more confident.
+It's common for behaviour to keep changing over the first six months, sometimes even longer.
+Remember the basics: be consistent, be kind.

 Happy cat settled in bed